 - ClimaCell will help illuminate the operational impact of weather elements such as rain, snow, winds, fog, temperature, air pollution…etc

-- Minute by minute, street by street: On-demand companies need weather intelligence every minute of the day at a hyperlocal level.
+- High resolution, minute by minute: On-demand companies need weather intelligence every minute of the day at a hyperlocal level.
 Sounds easy, right?
 The truth is, the compounding impact of getting granular data updated in real-time has a multiplier effect on your operations, cost savings, and revenue opportunities.
 We’re talking an order of magnitude.
 If this is something you’ve never considered seriously, let us show you the difference it can make.
 It never hurts to know.

-- Single source of weather truth: One of the most frustrating things about weather data at the enterprise level is when it comes from multiple sources.
+- Team alerts and single source of weather truth: One of the most frustrating things about weather data at the enterprise level is when it comes from multiple sources.
 The data never lines up correctly, there’s always confusion, and bad things happen.
-By having a single trusted source of weather impact truth, your company can ensure everyone is working off the same data, recommendations, and protocols 24/7.
+By having a single trusted source of weather impact truth with automated team messaging and alerts, your company can ensure everyone is working off the same data, recommendations, and protocols 24/7.

-- Forecast demand algorithms: With the right weather intelligence, on-demand companies can know exactly when demand is going to surge and level off, allowing them to proactively communicate with both the demand and supply side and start optimizing routes and staffing for maximum efficiency.
+- Predictive algorithm training: With the right weather intelligence, on-demand companies can know exactly when demand is going to surge and level off, allowing them to proactively communicate with both the demand and supply side and start optimizing routes and staffing for maximum efficiency.

 - Calculate offers in advance: All you need is time, and even a few extra hours can make a tremendous difference in the ROI of a marketing or customer product offering campaign.
 Weather based customer acquisition, retention, and upselling is one of the most effective mediums to generate results, and your weather data should be at the core of your automated marketing campaigns.

-- ETAs for riders and drivers: Communication is key for increasing trust, and the more your supply and demand sides trust you, the more engaged they’ll be with more attractive LTV cohorts.
+- Demand Side ETAs: Improve customer ETAs by 25% during specific weather events.
+Communication is key for increasing trust, and the more your supply and demand sides trust you, the more engaged they’ll be with more attractive LTV cohorts.
 Having the right weather data in advance allows you to better communicate earlier and more often with both side of your marketplace, including alerts, delays, safety risks, recommendations, and more.